-Figure 2
+Figure 2 tightening the tag to ensure you are getting a good connection.
+Do this on each source, and fit a grounding tag to the preamp, or to your integrated amp.
+The grounding wires (which are fitted with the appropriate spades) simply push on to the tags (figure 3) and connect everything together; they are easily removed if you need

-The grounding wires (which are fitted with the appropriate spades) simply push on to the tags (figure 3) and connect everything together; they are easily removed if you need to move or rearrange anything.
+Figure 3 to move or rearrange anything.